Elspeth Ballantyne: Career

-Ballantyne appeared in three iconic small screen roles, starting with the ABC serial Bellbird in which she played librarian Lori Chandler.
-After her character married Tom Grey, played by Tom Oliver, Ballantyne was written out.
-She subsequently moved to commercial TV playing firm but compassionate prison officer Meg Jackson (later Morris) in the soap opera Prisoner.
-Ballantyne was the only actor to stay with the series for its entire eight-year run, making her the longest serving cast member.
-She admitted that she stayed with the show because she enjoyed it and she also had two sons to bring up.
+Ballantyne subsequently moved to commercial TV, playing firm but compassionate prison officer Meg Jackson (later Morris) in the soap opera Prisoner (known internationally as Prisoner: Cell Block H) from 1979.
+She was the only actor to stay with the series for its entire eight-year run, making her the longest serving cast member.
+She admitted that she stayed with the show because she enjoyed it and she also had two sons to raise.
 She later reprised her role of Meg in the original stage tour of Prisoner: Cell Block H – The Stage Play, which toured the UK in 1989.

-After Prisoner was cancelled, Ballantyne filmed a lead role as Maude Bum in Fool's Shoe Hotel for the ABC.
-She also appeared in an episode of The Flying Doctors, a production for the Melbourne Theatre Company, and was cast in children's series The True Story of Spit MacPhee, along with John Bach, Ray Meagher and Linda Cropper.
-She guested in an episode of G.P. in 1991.
+After Prisoner was cancelled in 1986, Ballantyne filmed a lead role as Maude Bum in Fool's Shoe Hotel for the ABC.
+She then appeared in an episode of The Flying Doctors, and was cast in children's series The True Story of Spit MacPhee, alongside John Bach, Ray Meagher and Linda Cropper.
+She also played the role of Aunt Annabelle in children's series Pugwall and guested in an episode of G.P. in 1991.

-In 1992, Ballantyne began regularly appearing in the soap opera Neighbours as coffee shop owner Cathy Alessi, the wife of Benito Alessi (George Spartels) and the mother of Rick and Marco Alessi (played by Dan Falzon and Felice Arena), as part of a new Italian family that was introduced to the series.
+In 1992, Ballantyne began regularly appearing in the soap opera Neighbours as coffee shop owner Cathy Alessi, wife of Benito Alessi (George Spartels) and mother of Rick and Marco Alessi (played by Dan Falzon and Felice Arena respectively), as part of a new Italian family that was introduced to the series.
 She left the show the following year.
-Subsequently, she appeared in guest parts on TV dramas Blue Heelers, The Secret Life of Us, All Saints, City Homicide, and miniseries Paper Giants: Magazine Wars (2013).
+Subsequently, she has appeared in guest roles on TV dramas Blue Heelers, SeaChange, The Secret Life of Us, All Saints, City Homicide, and 2013 miniseries Paper Giants: Magazine Wars.

-She has appeared in feature films The Caterpillar Wish as Mrs. Woodbridge, and in Moonlight & Magic as thrift shop owner Desma.
-Ballantyne also appeared in the drama short film Twenty Five Cents (2007), Red Hill (2010), and as the wheelchair-bound matriarch in the short The Last Tupper (2011).
-She played Maxine Danials in the Boronia movies Boronia Boys (2009) and Boronia Backpackers (2011).
+Ballantyne film roles have included 2000 fantasy Selkie, and 2005 film Three Dollars.
+She also appeared in 2006 coming-of-age film The Caterpillar Wish as Mrs. Woodbridge, and in 2007 adventure-drama film Moonlight & Magic as thrift shop owner Desma.
+Further film credits include 2007 drama short film Twenty Five Cents, 2010 Australian neo-western thriller film Red Hill alongside Ryan Kwanten and Steve Bisley and a role as the wheelchair-using matriarch in the 2011 short The Last Tupper.
+She also played Maxine Daniels in the film Boronia Boys (2011), reprising the role in the series Boronia Backpackers (2022).

 Personal life

-Ballantyne was married to actor Dennis Miller from 1968 to 1977.
-Both had leading roles in the long-running series Bellbird.
-They have two sons together: Matthew and Tobias.
+Ballantyne was married to actor Dennis Miller in 1967.
+Both had leading roles in the premiere production of And the Big Men Fly in 1963, followed by long-running series Bellbird.
+The couple had two sons, Matthew and Tobias.
+They separated in 1969 and divorced in 1977.

+Ballantyne's brother, Guy, also became an actor and her sister, Jane, a film producer.